Home » The Climbing Methods » Hitch Climbing Method

 Method Summary

-The hitch climbing method can be summarized as the following:
+The hitch climbing method can be summarized below as a set of steps.
+One or more trunk anchors is chosen by the climber:

-1. From the base of the tree, anchor one end of a rope to the trunk as high as possible using one of 3 methods:
+1. From the base of the tree, anchor one end of a rope to the trunk as high as possible.

-2. Attach our shortened upper bridge to the carabiner in the Compact Saddle Hunter’s Hitch.
+2. Engage a carabiner to attach our preferred bridge to the Longhorn Agile Hitch.
 Put the Garda Hitch Footloop in Transformation mode and engage it on the rope.

 3. Climb the rope as high as we can.